benkolera/scala-rt/README.md

 ================================

 This is a first go at a scala based interface to RT.
 It hasn't been production tested and is still pretty crusty codebase-wise yet so use at your own peril!
+We do you it in production code, however, so it isn't too bad.

 Installation
 ============